hongjes1/UGChordstoFlats/README.md

 B C# D# E F# G# A# (B)

-Minor keys also follow the note letter conditions, but the formula is as follows instead:
+__Minor scales__ also follow the note letter conditions, but the formula is as follows instead:

 N(+0) N+2 N+3 N+5 N+7 N+8 N+10 (N+12, octave, same note but higher)